timoweave/abcify/README.md

 # abcify cli

 This `abcify` sort the following expressions.
-It walks an AST with visitors to sort expressions.
+It walks a given AST with visitors to sort commutative expressions.

-1. support: es2015, react, flow,
+1. support: es2015, react, and flow,
 2. object literal by keys,
 3. es2015 object destructing by keys,
 4. react jsx properties by names,